rsubtil/lunar-gambit-docs/docs/source/setup.rst

 - **Connect**: ``4xsocialdeduction.vps.tecnico.ulisboa.pt``
 - **Port**: enter the port number you were given
-- **Username**: enter your username
+- **Username**: enter your username, which is your color, in lowercase (e.g. ``purple``)

 .. image:: assets/server_menu.png
    :alt: Server screen

 After entering this information, click on **Connect**.
-If the connection was successfull, it will now ask for your password, which is your unique identifier.
+If the connection was successfull, it will now ask for your password.
 After that, you should be able to login to the game server and join the match.

 .. image:: assets/gameplay.png
    :alt: Game screen